Here, we believe that all children should have equal opportunity for a healthy future

-Thanks to donors, our visionary prevention and outreach programs are impacting kids and communities in extraordinary ways.
+Thanks to donors like you, our visionary prevention and outreach programs are impacting kids and communities in extraordinary ways.

 Supporting Healthy Communities

-Keeping kids healthy is an ambitious endeavor, and we can’t do it alone.
-That’s why we’re partnering with local organizations that know their neighborhoods best.
-Together, we are providing services that help to address the underlying causes that lead to poor health, such as food insecurity, housing and lack of access to health care.
+Impacting kids’ health in their homes and schools is an ambitious endeavor, and we can’t do it alone.
+That’s why Children’s Colorado is partnering with local organizations that know their communities best.
+Together, we are providing services that emphasize prevention and help to address issues like food insecurity, lack of housing and access to care.

-Prevention and outreach programs aren’t typically supported by traditional health insurance models.
-Donations are essential to establishing partnerships and programs that transform the way we serve kids.
+Prevention and outreach activities aren’t supported by traditional health insurance models.
+Your support is essential to establishing the partnerships and programs that transform the way we serve kids.

-Thanks to you, Children’s Colorado is building an innovative health care system that connects families to the resources they need to thrive.
+Thanks to you, Children’s Colorado is building an innovative care system that engages communities, addresses health disparities and connects families to the resources they need to thrive.

 3 ways donors make a difference